ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/tooltip_quickstart.md

 ---
+noindex: true
-Title: "Tooltip Quickstart - ScottPlot 4.1 Cookbook"
+title: "Tooltip Quickstart - ScottPlot 4.1 Cookbook"
 Description: "Tooltips are annotations that point to an X/Y coordinate on the plot"
 Date: 2024-01-21
 Version: ScottPlot 4.1.71